 BACKGROUND

 The Subgroup has considered several related issues under the common topic of the effect of government sanctions on ICANN’s operations and accountability.
-In particular, these issue have been raised in relation to U.S. government sanctions administered by the Office of Foreign Asset Control (OFAC).
+In particular, these issues have been raised in relation to U.S. government sanctions administered by the Office of Foreign Asset Control (OFAC).

 OFAC is an office of the U.S. Treasury that administers and enforces economic and trade sanctions based on U.S. foreign policy and national security goals against targeted individuals and entities.
 Where a nation is subject to sanctions, the sanctions may extend to its citizens, regardless of their personal character or activities.
 OFAC has been delegated responsibility by the Secretary of the Treasury for developing, promulgating, and administering U.S. sanctions programs.
 Many of these sanctions are based on United Nations and other international mandates; therefore, they are multilateral in scope, and involve close cooperation with allied governments.
 Other sanctions are specific to the national security interests of the United States.